RE-DOCTOR-AI/Android-SDK-Documentation/README.md

 ```

 5. You can find the full class implementation here https://github.com/RE-DOCTOR-AI/Android-SDK-Documentation/blob/main/app/src/main/java/tvs/sdk/MainActivity.kt
+6. You should implement one class to pass to SDK end user parameters (Age, Height, Weight, etc.).
+See it here: https://github.com/RE-DOCTOR-AI/Android-SDK-Documentation/blob/1.3.0/app/src/main/java/com/tvs/android/AndroidProvider.kt
+7. You should implement one class to put license key to SDK.
+See it here: https://github.com/RE-DOCTOR-AI/Android-SDK-Documentation/blob/1.3.0/app/src/main/java/com/tvs/android/App.kt

 #### Get results
 On the class above you can see the status ```vitalsFrameResult == ProcessStatus.START_CALCULATING